Berwick - North

 Berwick - North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Berwick-North was found to have a higher cultural diversity compared to most local markets, with 29.3% of its population born overseas and 20.0% speaking a language other than English at home.
-Christianity is the predominant religion in Berwick-North, making up 50.8% of its population.
-However, Buddhism stands out as being more prevalent in Berwick-North compared to Greater Melbourne, comprising 2.6% versus 5.0%.
+Berwick-North has a higher cultural diversity than most local markets, with 29.3% of its population born overseas and 20.0% speaking a language other than English at home.
+Christianity is the predominant religion in Berwick-North, comprising 50.8% of the population.
+However, Buddhism stands out as overrepresented, making up 2.6% compared to Greater Melbourne's average of 5.0%.

 Frequently Asked Questions - Diversity